m8r0wn/ipparser/README.md

 # IPParser

-The IPParser Python module was created to simplify accepting IPv4 addresses, DNS names, and target / host information at the command line.
+The IPParser Python module was created to simplify accepting IPv4 addresses, DNS names, and target / host information when creating other security or network tools.
 User inputs are taken and parsed to provide a list of IPv4 addresses or DNS names that can be used for iteration.
 If called with ```resolve=True```, ipparser will attempt to perform "A" record lookups and returns all IP addresses found for the host.

 #### Inputs:
 IPParser currently accepts the following user inputs: